-Founded in 2012, OneBeat brings musicians (ages 19-35) from around the world to the U.S. twice annually for month-long residencies to collaboratively write, produce, and perform original music, and develop strategies for arts-based social engagement.
+Founded in 2012, OneBeat brings musicians (ages 19-35) from around the world to the U.S. for month-long residencies to collaboratively write, produce, and perform original music, and develop strategies for arts-based social engagement.
 OneBeat begins with an opening residency, when Fellows collaborate to create original material, record new musical ideas, and incubate their projects.

 OneBeat routinely challenges Fellows to launch initiatives that address DOS policy priorities: promoting freedom of speech, advocating for democratic participation, demanding gender equality, building music economies, and creating spaces for youth to thrive.
 Time and again we’ve seen how our alumni are taking the lessons of OneBeat, and building on the connections they made during the programs, as they redefine what it means to be a socially engaged musician in the 21st century.